gamlss-dev/gamlss.prepdata/README.md

-The purpose of this package is to provide functions to facilitate the creation of `data.frame`’s suitable for statistical modelling analysis and especial for the used with distributional regression models using [`gamlss`](https://cran.r-project.org/package=gamlss) and.
+The purpose of this package is to provide functions to facilitate the creation of `data.frame`’s suitable for statistical modelling analysis and especially distributional regression models using [`gamlss`](https://cran.r-project.org/package=gamlss) and.
 [`gamlss2`](https://github.com/gamlss-dev/gamlss2) packages.